 | Approval-path ownership | Keep final commercial approval, commitment, and signature authority with named client personnel | Approval emails, signature paths, acceptance records, one recent example of client final approval |

-You should also read the documents against the work you are actually doing now, not the work you originally expected to do.
+Read the documents against the work you are actually doing now, not the work you originally expected to do.
 A contract can start out appropriately bounded and still become stale if the engagement evolves informally.
 If the client now expects recurring tasks, broader coordination, or decision-handling that the signed documents do not reflect, that is not just a drafting issue.
-It is a signal that the operating model changed without matching documentation.
+It signals that the operating model changed without matching documentation.

-Redlines can matter here because they often show what was discussed and rejected.
-Keep them when they help explain boundary choices.
-If a reviewer later needs to understand why approval authority stayed with named client personnel or why on-site access was limited to defined tasks, the negotiated record can be useful context.
+If you have negotiation history, keep it when it helps explain boundary choices.
+If a reviewer later needs to understand why approval authority stayed with named client personnel or why on-site access was limited to defined tasks, that record can add context.

 Strong drafting does not help if day-to-day conduct points the other way.
 Treat these as real-time escalation signals.